MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-onedrive-integration.md

 You do this work in the Azure portal.
 Be sure to copy the Application (client) ID and client secret used by the registered application.
 You'll need this information in the next task.

-For more information about registering an application and configuring permissions, see [Register an application in Azure Active Directory](/dynamics365/business-central/dev-itpro/administration/register-app-azure#register-an-application-in-azure-active-directory) in the developer and IT pro help.
+For more information about account prerequisites, registering an application, and configuring permissions, see [Register an application in Azure Active Directory](/dynamics365/business-central/dev-itpro/administration/register-app-azure#register-an-application-in-azure-active-directory) in the developer and IT pro help.

 > [!TIP]
 > If you've already registered an application as part of an integration with another Microsoft product, such as Power BI, then you can reuse that app registration.
 In this case, you'll just have to set the SharePoint permissions.

-### <a name="to-set-up-the-connection-in-prod_short-on-premises"></a>To set up the connection in [!INCLUDE[prod_short](includes/prod_short.md)] on-premises
+### <a name="set-up-the-connection-in-prod_short-on-premises"></a>Set up the connection in [!INCLUDE[prod_short](includes/prod_short.md)] on-premises

 <!--
 > [!NOTE]